The dermabacs - our answer to acne, blemishes, neurodermatitis and rosacea

 Lactobacillus rhamnosus GG https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4178598/

 Overall, Dermabacs are a promising solution for people with the skin diseases and problems mentioned above.
-By combining eight specially selected bacterial strains and zinc, they offer a natural way to combat these and improve skin health.
-Would you like to try Dermabacs?
-Then just click on the button!
+By combining eight specially selected bacterial strains with zinc, they offer a natural way to combat these conditions and improve skin health.
+Want to try Dermabacs?
+Then simply click the button!

 Dr. Adrian Weingart